Many firms still 'breaking gender pay law'

 The Fawcett Society, which lobbies for gender equality, said last month that reporting was "a game changer in terms of workplace culture and practices".

-But it warned that enforcement would be a "disproportionately drawn out process".
+But it warned that enforcement would be a "disproportionately drawn-out process".